LucasChaka/Chess_Analytics/README.md

-# Chess Analytics 1.0: Data Analytics to Enhance Chess Skills
+# Chess Analytics 1.0: Data Analytics to Enhance Chess Skills (in progress)

 ## Introduction (to be edited in the end)